kyleman/Osara-Grabber/README.md

 Unzip Osara_Grabber_MacOS.zip and run Osara_Grabber.
 If MacOS prevents you from running the file, control click the file and press open in the menu.
 For VoiceOver users, control clicking is the same as VoiceOver + shift + control + m.
 In this case VoiceOver has to be the capslock key.

-## MacOS Terminal
-On MacOS by default if you don't specify a directory as the first argument, the Osara dylib and key-map files will be copied to your reaper'- resource path into UserPlugins and KeyMaps folders respectively.
-If you do provide a path like "/Volumes/MyThumbDrive/ReaperPortable", the dylib and key-map file will be placed there instead.

-## in Windows file Explorer
+## in Windows file explorer
 Unzip Osara_Grabber_Windows.zip and run Osara_Grabber.exe.
 You then complete the install process in the Osara installer.

+## on the commandline
+The commandline arguments for Osara grabber are as follows:
+usage: Osara_Grabber.py [-h] [-v] [-k] [-p PORTABLE_PATH]

+Osara Grabber: an automatic installer for the osara reaper scripts.

+optional arguments:
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -k, --keep            Doesn't delete the downloaded installer after                        installing -p PORTABLE_PATH, --portable-path PORTABLE_PATH                        path to your portable copy of reaper

+If you don't specify a directory as one of the arguments with the -p | --portable-path argument, the Osara dylib and keymap files will be copied to your reaper'- resource path into UserPlugins and KeyMaps folders respectively.
+If you do:
+` $ ./Osara_Grabber -p "/Volumes/MyThumbDrive/ReaperPortable"
+ the dylib and key-map file will be placed there instead.
+This is only supported on the MacOS version.
+This is handled for Windows in the Windows GUI installer.
+ Both platforms support the -k | --keep flag telling Osara Grabber to keep the downloaded installer instead of deleting it.
+If Osara Grabber sees there is an installer that matches the one already on the snapshots page, it will use the local copy rather than redownloading a second version.
+If you do want to keep old versions of the osara installer, make sure to always pass the -k flag or Osara Grabber will delete it.
+Make sure to move the installers to a different folder if you want to insure they never get accedenttally deleted.

 # Changes
 ## v2.2
 * Bug fixes and updates to support new appveyor links for the mac download.
 Hopefully this will be more reliable and less prone to breakage.